node-machine/rttc/README.md

 `example: [[...]]`
 `example: [{...}]`

+Array type schemas may be infinitely nested and combined with dictionaries or any other types.

-Arrays being validated/coerced against array type schemas will be homogeneous (meaning every item in the array will have the same type).
+Runtime arrays being validated/coerced against array type schemas will be homogeneous (meaning every item in the array will have the same type).

 > Also note that, because of this, when providing a type schema or type-inference-able example for an array, you only need to provide one item in the array, e.g.: